 Figure 5 illustrates estimated annual M/HD fleet GHG emissions under the baseline scenario and the modeled Clean Truck policy scenarios.
-As shown, under the baseline scenario annual M/HD fleet GHG emissions are projected to fall by 20 percent through 2050 as the current fleet turns over to new, more efficient gasoline and diesel trucks that meet more stringent EPA new engine and vehicle emission standards.
+As shown, under the baseline scenario annual M/HD fleet GHG emissions are projected to fall by 8 percent through 2050 as the current fleet turns over to new, more efficient gasoline and diesel trucks that meet more stringent EPA new engine and vehicle emission standards.

-Compared with the baseline, by 2050 the ACT rule is estimated to further reduce annual fleet GHG emissions by 43 percent, as diesel and gasoline trucks are replaced with electric vehicles; adding the NOx Omnibus Rule does not produce additional fleet GHG emissions beyond those achieved by the ACT Rule.
+Compared with the baseline, by 2050 the ACT rule is estimated to further reduce annual fleet GHG emissions by 39 percent, as diesel and gasoline trucks are replaced with electric vehicles; adding the NOx Omnibus Rule does not produce additional fleet GHG emissions beyond those achieved by the ACT Rule.

-As shown in Figure 5, the 2050 GHG emission level for the ACT + NOx scenario is significantly lower compared to today's (2021) levels by 55 percent.
+As shown in Figure 5, the 2050 GHG emission level for the ACT + NOx scenario is significantly lower compared to today's (2022) levels by 45 percent.

-The 100 x 40 ZEV + Clean Grid scenario has the lowest fleet emissions due to replacement of virtually all gasoline and diesel trucks and buses with EV and FCV by 2050, when annual fleet GHG emissions are estimated to be 83 percent lower than baseline emissions.
+The 100 x 40 ZEV + Clean Grid scenario has the lowest fleet emissions due to replacement of virtually all gasoline and diesel trucks and buses with EV and FCV by 2050, when annual fleet GHG emissions are estimated to be 82 percent lower than baseline emissions.

-Over the next 30 years, cumulative GHG emission reductions from the ACT Rule (compared with the baseline scenario) total 81.4 million MT.
-Cumulative GHG emission reductions from the 100 x 40 ZEV + Clean Grid scenario (compared with the baseline) are projected to total 165.3 million MT.
+Over the next 30 years, cumulative GHG emission reductions from the ACT Rule (compared with the baseline scenario) total 23 million MT.
+Cumulative GHG emission reductions from the 100 x 40 ZEV + Clean Grid scenario (compared with the baseline) are projected to total 46 million MT.
 These estimates of GHG reductions from each policy scenario account for reductions in petroleum fuel use (gasoline, diesel fuel) by the M/HD fleet, the decreased upstream emissions from gasoline and diesel production, as well as increased emissions from electricity and hydrogen production to fuel the EVs and FCVs that will replace gasoline and diesel trucks and buses.

-Using the social cost of greenhouse gases as estimated by the federal government's Interagency Working Group, these estimated cumulative GHG reductions have a monetized value of \$6.8 billion for the ACT Rule policy scenario and \$13.9 billion for the 100 x 40 ZEV + Clean Grid policy scenario.
+Using the social cost of greenhouse gases as estimated by the federal government's Interagency Working Group, these estimated cumulative GHG reductions have a monetized value of \$1.8 million for the ACT Rule policy scenario and \$3.6 billion for the 100 x 40 ZEV + Clean Grid policy scenario.
 The social value of GHG reductions represents potential societal cost savings from avoiding the negative effects of climate change, if GHG emissions are reduced enough to keep long-term warming below 2 degrees Celsius from preindustrial levels.
-From the present the social value of \$6.8 billion for the ACT Rule policy scenario.
-The social value of GHG reductions represents potential societal cost savings from avoiding the negative effects of climate change, if GHG emissions are reduced enough to keep long-term warming below 2 degrees Celsius from preindustrial levels.
+For the social value of GHG emissions are reduced enough to keep long-term warming below 2 degrees Celsius from preindustrial levels.

-The assumed grid mix for electricity production each year is shown in the Appendix for Illinois.
-For the baseline, ACT Rule, and ACT+ NOx Omnibus scenarios, this analysis uses a business-as-usual (BAU) grid mix consistent with the Illinois Clean and Equitable Jobs Act (CEJA) signed into law in 202117 while the 100 x 40 ZEV + Clean Grid scenario assumes a "decarbonized" grid mix.
-The decarbonized grid combines the requirements from CEJA with the 2035 Report's 90% Clean Scenario grid mix for Illinois.
-In 2020 Illinois's grid mix is 17.3 percent coal-fired generation, 13.9 percent natural gas-fired generation, and 68.8 percent "zero-emitting" generation sources.
-By 2050 the zero-emitting portion of the BAU grid mix increases to 100 percent.
+The assumed grid mix for electricity production each year is shown in the Appendix for New Mexico.
+For the baseline, ACT Rule, and ACT+ NOx Omnibus scenarios, this analysis conservatively uses a business-as-usual (BAU) grid mix, while the 100 x 40 ZEV + Clean Grid scenario assumes a "decarbonized" grid mix.
+In 2020, the BAU grid mix is 14 percent coal-fired generation, 45 percent natural gas-fired generation, and 41 percent "zero-emitting" generation source.
+By 2050 the zero-emitting portion of the BAU grid mix increases to 84 percent while the coal portion decreases to 0 percent and natural gas decreases to 16 percent.
+Considering just renewable resources, the percentages are 57 percent in 2030, 76 percent in 2040, and 86 percent in 2050, with the remainder of zero-emitting sources nuclear.